John Beck (gridiron football)

-Early years
+Early life

 John Beck was born August 21, 1981, in Hayward, California to Wendell Beck, a former track and field athlete at BYU, and Julie Beck.
 He first started playing football at eight years old.

-High school career

 Beck attended Mountain View High School in Mesa, Arizona.
 He was recruited by Brigham Young University, Arizona State, and Miami.
 He received Outstanding Male Scholar Athlete honors at Mountain View High School, a three-year letterman, and led Mountain View High School to a state championship as a senior.
 His overall record was 25–2 during his junior and senior seasons.
 Beck earned first-team all-region, first-team all-state, USA Today All-American honorable mention, and Dairyman first-team All-America honors.
 He was named the region Offensive Player of the Year and garnered first-team Super All-State and Super All-State Player-of-the-Year honors.
 Beck was further recognized as the Arizona High School Football Player of the Year and earned both the Ed Dougherty and Fred Enke Awards (Arizona Quarterback of the Year).
 During his senior year, he was named the MVP during the state championship game and selected as the Arizona All-Star game Most Valuable Player.
 Fox Sports recognized Beck as the Arizona 5A Player of the Year.
 Beck also currently holds the Arizona high school record with 42 touchdown completions in a single season with only 4 interceptions.
 Beyond football, Beck also lettered twice in baseball as a pitcher and an infielder.
 Beck is also an Eagle Scout.